Vince Young

 Vincent Paul Young Jr. (born May 18, 1983) is an American former professional football quarterback who played in the National Football League (NFL) for six seasons, primarily with the Tennessee Titans.
 He played college football for the Texas Longhorns, winning the Maxwell, Davey O'Brien, and Manning awards in 2005 en route to a victory in the 2006 Rose Bowl.
 Young was selected by the Titans third overall in the 2006 NFL draft.

-With the Titans, Young helped the team reach the playoffs in 2007 and made two Pro Bowl selections.
+In his first season, Young won NFL Offensive Rookie of the Year and was named to the Pro Bowl.
+Young helped the team reach the playoffs the following year and received a second Pro Bowl selection in 2009.
 Due to conflict with Titans management, he was released in 2010.
 Young spent his last season as a backup for the Philadelphia Eagles.
 He was inducted to the College Football Hall of Fame in 2019.

 Early life

 Young grew up in the 4th Ward and Hiram Clarke neighborhoods of Houston, Texas, where he was primarily raised by his mother and his grandmother.
 His father, Vincent Young Sr., missed much of Vince's college career due to a 2003 burglary conviction and prison sentence.
 Young credits his mother and grandmother for keeping him away from the street gangs.
 At the age of seven, Young was struck by a vehicle while riding his bicycle at the corner of Tidewater and Buxley, streets in his Houston neighborhood.
 The accident nearly killed him, leaving him hospitalized for months after the bicycle's handle bar went into his stomach.
 Today, he credits this event for making him into a "tougher" individual.
 Young wore the #10 to show love and respect for his mother, Felicia Young, whose birthday is June 10.
 Young attended Dick Dowling Middle School in Hiram Clarke.
 Some of Young's friends were a part of the "Hiram Clarke Boys", a local street gang; many of those friends died as a result of their activities.
 Young's mother confronted him after he had been involved in a fight between gangs, and told him that he needed to change his behavior.